 If your opinion of the property value differs from the assessment, please contact the assessor to discuss the matter.
 He would be glad to answer questions about your appraisal, and explain how to appeal if a disagreement on value still exists.
 The assessor’s office relies on your help, as the property owner, to provide accurate information.

 Tax Value Questions

 Why have a property tax?

-For the financing to operate local (township and county) government, schools, fire & police protection, and other public benefits.
+For the financing to operate local (township and county) government, schools, fire & police protection, and other public services and benefits.
 Taxpayers share of the cost of these services in proportion to the amount their individual properties are worth.
 Property tax is part of a balanced revenue system, as it is a stable source of money that does not fluctuate when communities have recessions.
 When the community spends your tax dollars on improving schools, roads, and so on, your property values generally rise.